-- 1. Women: Washable dress slacks and blouses, dresses, or skirts (length must reach the knee cap) and blouses are to be worn.
+- 1. Women: Washable dress slacks and blouses, dresses, or skirts and blouses are to be worn.
 Jeans, sweat pants, sheer blouses, shorts, mini-skirts, tank dresses, tank tops, halter tops, hoodies, hats and canvas shoes or shoes with heels higher than 1 1/2 inches are not acceptable.
 All clothes should be neat, clean, and in good repair. - 2.
 Men: Washable dress slacks, shirts, socks, and shoes are to be worn.
 Jeans, sweat pants, T-shirts, tank tops, shorts, and canvas shoes are not acceptable.
 All clothes should be neat, clean, and in good repair.